ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_prng/uz_prng.rst

 1D-Case
 -------

-The following figure compares the distributions of the different implemented PRNGs by showing the histogram of the generated numbers after different number of samples are drawn.
+The following figure compares the distributions of the different implemented PRNGs by showing the generated numbers' histogram after different sample sizes are drawn.
-The distribution of the generated numbers tend towards a uniform distribution for an increasing number of samples.
+The distributions of the generated numbers tend towards a uniform distribution for an increasing number of samples.

 .. plot::
+    :caption: Histogram for different number of samples taken from the implemented generators.
+Samples are generated using ``uz_prng_X_get_uniform_uint32``, where X is the name of the specific generator.
+For increasing number of taken samples, the distribution tends towards uniform data.
+However, for small number of samples, the generated random numbers can deviate from a uniform distribution considerably (as is the case with *real* randomness, i.e., law of large numbers).
+As can be seen, the Halton sequence produces uniform distributed values already for low number of samples.

      import matplotlib.pyplot as plt
      import pandas as pd